Brow71189/SwiftCam/README.md

 * "name": optional, defaults to "id".
 This is the name under which the camera will be displayed in Nion Swift.
 * "user": optional, the username if your stream requires one.
 * "password": optional, the password for your stream if it is protected.
 * "max_framerate": optional, limits the framerate of the stream to the value given here.
-This is useful if you heavy CPU load on your computer with a stream.
+This is useful if you encounter heavy CPU load on your computer with a stream.

 Implementing new camera formats